 Support letters can be provided once you have attended at least 4 sessions.
 This is required to ensure we understand your situation and mental health diagnosis.
 A fee is charged for support letters.

 What is the difference between a counsellor, psychotherapist, psychologist and psychiatrist?

 All can work in very similar ways, however, within each profession, they may have different skills.
 For example, a psychiatrist may provide therapy or they may only diagnose mental health disorders and prescribe and monitor medication.
 The easiest way to differentiate them is that psychiatrists assess, diagnose and prescribe medications, psychologists assess and diagnose but do not medicate, counsellors and psychotherapists are generally not trained to diagnose.
-All psychologists are trained to provide therapy.
+All psychologists are trained to assess and diagnose mental health problems.
 Counsellors and psychotherapists who are registered with PACFA must have completed accredited training to provide therapy.

 What is the difference between a registered psychologist and a clinical psychologist?